 Trump Reaches Out to U.N., Criticizes Waste, in Debut Appearance

-The president's U.N. bashing was unusually restrained a day ahead of his much-anticipated address to the General Assembly
+The president's U.N. bashing was unusually restrained a day ahead of his much-anticipated address to the General Assembly.

 - By Colum LynchColum Lynch is Foreign Policy’s award-winning U.N.-based senior diplomatic reporter.